socialmetrix/quantum-api-docs/source/includes/_facebook_post_count_by_weekday_by_hour.md

 ### Response

-The response contains a `data` object per each profile `id`, inside `data.current` is contained the acutal date period and `data.previous` contains the values for the same previous period.
-If you select a month, it will be the previous month, if select you select 15 days *(Jun/16 ~ Jun/30)*, it will be the previous 15 days *(Jun/01 ~ Jun/15)*.
+The response contains a `results` array of objects, which one profile `id` per element.
+The array `data` contains values representing a [Time Series](https://en.wikipedia.org/wiki/Time_series) with an element for each day of the selected period, so the first element is the value for date passed as since and the last element is the value for until.

 Field | Description | Example
 --------- | ----------- | -----------